rebekahlarsen/rebekahlarsen.github.io/_pages/cv.md

 Work Experience
 ======
 * 2015 - 2018: Founding Member and Market/User Researcher (The Whistle)
-  * Helped launch an academic startup developing an online information verification reporting platform for human rights violations.
+  * <b>Launched an academic startup as a team, developing an online information verification reporting platform for human rights violations</b>.
   * Led market research efforts surveying information verification practices and stakeholders.
     * Developed research protocal and mapped field based on platform practices, outputs, and funding.
     * Conducted content analysis and interviewed journalists, activists, and startups involved in online information verification practices.